Possible resolution of a spacetime singularity with field transformations: Anisotropic universe model

-{\it Anisotropic universe model. } We first discuss the impact of a metric transformation on a spacetime singularity.
+We first discuss the impact of a metric transformation on a spacetime singularity.
 To make discussion concrete, we invoke an explicit model dubbed the anisotropic power-law inflation~\cite{Kanno:2010nr}.
 Hereafter, we adopt the Planck units $8\pi G=M_\mathrm{pl}^2 = 1$.